EarthlingDavey/idena-kickstart-board/README.md

 1. Display clearly how voting has been cast on each project
 1. Display current co-funding amount based on the Idena foundation formula
 1. After donations, users should be kept in the loop of updates (email?)
-1. To encourage community, progress updates and case studies of completed projects
+1. Milestones and(?) case studies of completed projects
 1. Easy to share content

 For a developer